Aston Matthews: 2013-14: A$ton 3:16 and Touring

 On October 3, 2013, it was revealed Lopez would appear on the soundtrack of Grand Theft Auto V via the song 'R-Cali' alongside A$AP Rocky.

 Two weeks later on October 16, 2013, Lopez released an official video to "Like This" the video quickly became a viral sensation garnering over 500,000 YouTube views upon release.

 On December 16, 2013, Lopez released an official video to "Free Wavy Crockett II" an official followup to "Free Wavy Crockett" off his NOFVCKSGIVEN project, both songs and video pay homage to incarcerated New York rap artist Max B whom frequently went by the moniker 'Wavy Crockett'.

 On January 29, 2014, Lopez debuted a single off the project entitled 'T.L.C.' which featured Action Bronson, Flatbush Zombies, and A$AP Yams.
 The song is Lopez's most streamed song on SoundCloud to date, garnering over 1,000,000 streams to date.

 On February 10, 2014, Lopez released an official video to "Praey".
-Two weeks later on February 24, 2014, released an official video to "What You Need" directed by 2015 MTV Video Music Award Director Andrew Hines, the video features a cameo by A$AP Rocky.
+Two weeks later on February 24, 2014, released an official video to "What You Need" directed by Andy Hines, the video features a cameo by A$AP Rocky.